chollma/chollma-eleventy/about.md

 on the couch with a book on surveillance capitalism, exploring the trails and peaks of Washington, or competing in a trivia night over drinks with friends, I'm always itching for the next thing.

-Some would describe as easy-going, others as a perpetual skeptic.
-I want to try new things, fail hard, and make real change a reality.
+Some would describe me as easy-going, others as a perpetual skeptic.
+I want to try new things, fail hard and make real change a reality.

 </section>